sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/lesson_19.rst

         except KeyboardInterrupt:
             pass

-Now, speak close to or blow to the microphone, and you can see “Voice In!! \***” printed on the screen.
+Now, speak close to or blow to the microphone, and you can see \"Voice In!!\" printed on the screen.

 .. image:: media/image188.jpeg